stavxyz/figit/README.md

 #### Configuration

-Get the cookie named `_fi_sess` using your the javascript console of your favorite modern browser.
+Get the cookie named `_fi_sess` using the javascript console of your favorite modern browser.

 Drop it in `cookie.txt`.
-It should start with `_fi_sess` have some dashy bits `--` and end in a semi-colon.
+It should start with `_fi_sess`, have some dashy bits `--`, and end in a semi-colon.

 #### Usage
 ```bash